 - You can learn more about the divorce filing process by clicking here.

 This blog explores some divorce checklist items and questions for you to consider if you are facing a divorce in Colorado.
 If you are planning for divorce in private, check out our 5 Steps for Planning for Divorce in Private for helpful tips.
 Our divorce attorneys can take cases throughout Colorado, and commonly have cases in Northern Colorado including Greeley and Fort Collins, as well as Loveland and Windsor.
 However, given the trend of Courts allowing video appearances at conferences and trials our Fort Collins divorce attorneys can now accept cases outside of the Front Range.
-Contact us for a free consultation with one of our attorneys to discuss your plans for divorce and how an attorney can help you navigate the many complexities of divorce.
+Contact us for a consultation with one of our attorneys to discuss your plans for divorce and how an attorney can help you navigate the many complexities of divorce.